 Sofia and Plovdiv both have pretty big communities but I would definitely recommend checking out Bansko if you’re nomading.

 The tiny mountain town only has a few thousand inhabitants but a whopping three coworking spaces.
 They’ve been hosting a digital nomad festival every summer for a couple of years now.
+Plus, there are some affordable aparthotels in Bansko for those looking to stay a while.

 So, is Bulgaria one of the best countries for digital nomads?
 It’s definitely up there.